bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 	.. method:: decrement($id[, $offset = 1])

 		:param	string	$id: Cache ID
 		:param	int	$offset: Step/value to reduce by
 		:returns:	New value on success, FALSE on failure
+		:rtype:	mixed

 		Performs atomic decrementation of a raw stored value.
 		::